Anomalous $Z^\prime$ bosons for anomalous $B$ decays: Quark masses and mixings

 Going beyond the renormalisable level, there must be further new physics deeper in the UV responsible for generating the light quark masses and mixing angles, such as heavy vector-like fermions.\footnote{This idea dates back to work of Froggatt and Nielsen in the case of $U(1)_X$ breaking spurions~\cite{Froggatt:1978nt,Froggatt:1998he,Leurer:1992wg,Leurer:1993gy}.
 For the case of $U(2)$-breaking spurions being generated by vector-like fermions, see {\em e.g.}~\cite{Greljo:2018tuh,Bordone:2018nbg} amongst other references. } We will not specify an explicit UV sector in this paper, but will parametrize its effects at the TeV scale via an EFT involving the SM fields, the $\ZP$ boson, the anomaly-cancelling chiral fermions $\Psi_{1,2}$, and a set of scalar spurions that we assume encode the breaking of $SU(2)_\mathrm{global}^3 \times U(1)_X$.
 We remark that $U(2)^3_\mathrm{global}$ quark flavour symmetries have been considered in the context of $\ZP$ models for the NCBAs in {\em e.g.}~\cite{Crivellin:2015lwa,Calibbi:2019lvs,Capdevila:2020rrl}.

 In particular, we consider a set of SM singlet scalar spurions in the following representations of $SU(2)_q \times SU(2)_u \times SU(2)_d \times U(1)_X$,

 where $a$, $b$ and $\dot{b}$ denote fundamental indices for $SU(2)_q$, $SU(2)_u$, and $SU(2)_d$ respectively.
-This choice mimics the minimal set of spurions first suggested in~\cite{Barbieri:2011ci}, except that here the spurions also transform under $U(1)_X$.
+This somewhat {\em ad hoc}\footnote{While the particular spurion representations (\ref{eq:spurions}) have been chosen from the `bottom up' to reproduce appropriate Yukawa textures, they might arise naturally in the context of some partial unification of gauge and global symmetries at some high scale.
+We postpone such investigations for future work. } choice mimics the minimal set of spurions first suggested in~\cite{Barbieri:2011ci}, except that here the spurions also transform under $U(1)_X$.
 The vevs of all the spurions break the $U(1)_X$ gauge symmetry and so contribute to $M_{Z^\prime}$ -- see Section \S \ref{sec:ZPmass}.
 The global symmetry breaking and the $U(1)_X$ breaking are thus tied together at the same scale.
 This feature has similarities with the model of~\cite{Falkowski:2015zwa}, in which a particular $U(1)_X$ subgroup of $U(2)$ flavour symmetries was gauged.

 For the up-type quarks, one can write down $SU(2)^3_\mathrm{global}\times U(1)_X$-invariant Yukawa terms using the spurions as follows,

 where $y_t$, $x_t$, and $w_t$ are order-1 coefficients.
 Thus, the up-type Yukawa matrix has the form \be Y_u = y_t \left( \right) \approx \left( \right), \ee where the approximation holds up to dimension-9 operators that we neglect as small.
 Similarly for the down-type quarks, we have \be Y_d = y_b \left( \right) \approx y_b \left( \right), \ee again for {\em a priori} order-1 numbers $y_b$, $x_b$, and $w_b$, where this time the approximation holds up to dimension-7 operators that we neglect.
 We thus expect, assuming that $SU(2)^3_\mathrm{global}\times U(1)_X$ is broken by this set of spurions, a Yukawa structure similar to those studied in {\em e.g.}~\cite{Bordone:2018nbg,Fuentes-Martin:2019mun,Faroughy:2020ina}.